medic/medic-docs/development/using-windows.md

 To get multiple linux terminals (so you can run `grunt`, `api` and `sentinel` at the same time) either install and use something like Tmux, or if you click `Ubuntu` in the Windows start menu again it will open up a new terminal in the same linux instance.

-Once you're done with the default instructions and have api running, check if it works by going to http://localhost:5988 in Windows.
+Once you're done with the default instructions and have api running, check if it works by going to http://localhost:5988 in Chrome or Firefox.

 ## Editing Code
 If you want to make changes to your code or contribute to our community health toolkit, you can do so by editing code from your favorite editor.
 If you editor supports UNC path, you can access and edit files inside WSL from `\\wsl$\Ubuntu\<cht-core-location>`.
 If you use Visual Studio Code, it's even easier to edit your code.
 Just navigate to where you have checked out cht-core and type `code .` This will download VS Code Server for Ubuntu and open the project in Visual Studio Code in windows.

 ```
+$: cd ~/medic/cht-core
-yrimal@PC:~/medic/cht-core$ code .
+$: code .
 ```

 ## Problems?